Social Media Marketing Tips

 Platforms not mentioned above, like TikTok and YouTube, are often accessed by Gen Y and aid in brand awareness.
 LinkedIn is helpful for professional B2B purposes.
 Consider all your options to stay engaged in social media trends.

-There are billions of users across various social media platforms, so while that represents a large, global market, it also means many heavyweight competitors.
-Creating quality content is one way to shine.
+There are billions of users across various social media platforms.
+So while that represents a large, global market, it also means many heavyweight competitors exist.
+Creating compelling content is one way to shine.
 And the best way to do that is to tell a story, like what Chipotle did on their YouTube channel.
 Chipotle filmed a romantic behind-the-scenes look at their avocado supplier.
 The fast-casual Mexican food brand takes full advantage of America’s love of creamy cados, which they use to make their famous guacamole (it costs extra).

 To come up with a blueprint for your social marketing strategy, follow competitors to see what they’re doing.
-Find companies that you like, and decide if similar techniques such as humor, video, or infographics are suitable for your brand.
+Find companies you like, and decide if similar techniques such as humor, video, or infographics suit your brand.

 Schedule and Organize Your Social Media Posts